defiant00/dnd/README.md

   * skills
     * refraction - all attacks against the party have disadvantage
     * fall - 10' radius gravity pillar, constitution save for half damage
+    * burn - fire damage in a line
   * wants: to help others, to eliminate prejudice (especially towards the arcane)
   * fears: that he may be too dangerous, and that he might hurt others
 * Matthew, the human wizard and Oakenbeard's scribe